ErikBuer/CircuitSim.jl/docs/src/Examples/lowpass_filter.md

 # LC Lowpass Filter

-This example demonstrates designing a simple LC lowpass filter, simulating its S-parameters using Qucsator, and plotting the results with CairoMakie.
+This example demonstrates designing a simple LC lowpass filter, simulating its S-parameters using Qucsator, and plotting the results with GLMakie.

 ## Circuit Design